 the ability to provide stream-specific metadata enabling the selection of a media stream (language, kind, encryption, …)

 Fundamentally, a manifest is a playlist.
 A manifest implies sequencing media content, possibly of different types and containers.
-In-advance signaling information should not carry information about sequencing, alternates or parallel stream selection, since such information is present in the manifest.
+Advance signaling information should not carry information about sequencing, alternates or parallel stream selection, since such information is present in the manifest.

-Current usages of signaling information
+Current usages of advance signaling information

-This section reviews some of the current usages, from the perspective of the consumer of this information, typically player devices.
+This section reviews some of the current usages, from the perspective of the consumer of this information (typically player devices).

 Use in HTTP-based environments